 Treatment options for mood disorders

-Mood disorders are often best managed through a combination of medication and psychotherapy.
+Many professionals treat mood disorders through a combination of medication and psychotherapy.
 If you’re concerned that you might have a mood disorder, consider a combination of the following treatment options:

 - Therapy: Therapy is an important component of treatment for mood disorders.
 Look for a therapist who can help you understand your challenges, what events may trigger depression or a manic episode, and find strategies for managing your mood.
 You could consider therapy in individual or group contexts, or even a combination of both.
 See more tips below on types of therapy and selecting a therapist.

 - Check-ups: It’s important to have a check-up with your doctor for persistent depressive disorder and bipolar disorder to ensure that no underlying medical factors are contributing to your symptoms.

 - Self-care: Pay attention to your diet, try to maintain a regular sleep pattern, and exercise regularly.
-Find activities that you enjoy, and make time for them in your schedule.
-Such lifestyle factors can help to regulate our moods (4,5,6) and manage the depressive symptoms of mood disorders.
+Find activities that you enjoy and make time for them in your schedule.
+Such lifestyle factors can help to regulate your disposition (4,5,6) and manage the depressive symptoms of mood disorders.

-- Journal: Bipolar disorder is defined by dramatic mood swings, so keeping a record of your mood changes, thoughts, and events.
-This can help you to identify patterns, events affecting your mood, and the early signs of a mood change.
+- Journal: Bipolar disorder is defined by dramatic mood swings, so keeping a record of your depressed mood, changes in temper, thoughts, and daily events can help you to identify patterns and events affecting your mood disorder, and the early signs of a mood change.

 - Social support: People sometimes feel like withdrawing from family and friends when they are going through a challenging time.
 However, it’s important to stay connected.
 Reach out to friends and family for help or to talk things over.